Confluent and reticulated papillomatosis

 Confluent and reticulated papillomatosis (CARP) is an uncommon dermatosis characterized by hyperpigmented scaly macules or papillomatous papules coalescing into confluent patches or plaques centrally with a reticular pattern peripherally (picture 1A-D).
 It most commonly occurs on the trunk.
 Oral antibiotic therapy is the mainstay of treatment.

 The clinical features, diagnosis, and management of CARP will be reviewed here.
 Other causes of cutaneous hyperpigmentation are reviewed separately.
-(See "Approach to the patient with hyperpigmentation disorders".)
+(See "Acquired hyperpigmentation disorders".)

 First described by two French dermatologists, Gougerot and Carteaud, CARP has been reported worldwide and occurs in all racial groups and ethnicities .
 It is estimated that the incidence of CARP in the Lebanese population is around 0.02 percent .
 No epidemiologic study has been conducted in the United States.
 However, only 39 patients were identified in a retrospective review collected from 1972 to 2003 at the Mayo Clinic .